ejb/elliotbentley.com/_posts/2016-05-09-how-my-code-has-changed-since-2014.md

     // d3 stuff goes here
 }
 {% endhighlight %}

+_Update: By popular request, I've since written a [full blog post on using the D3 constructor pattern](http://ejb.github.io/2016/05/23/a-better-way-to-structure-d3-code.html)._

 **Next:** We've yet to universally adopt a build system for interactive graphics at WSJ, but I've been experimenting with module-loading systems such as [RequireJS](http://requirejs.org) and [Webpack](https://webpack.github.io) in my own time.
 They both allow one to split out JS code into smaller files and then `require` them inline -- as one can in PHP, Python or basically any other halfway-sane language -- and encourages cleaner, self-contained code.